-It remains to calculate the convolutions of the local electron spectral densities $\rho_{MM}$, $\rho_{mm}$ and $\rho_{Mm}$ (\ref{MM})--(\ref{Mm}) for the isolated right and left systems which are described by the boundary conditions (\ref{bound_is}) where $\lambda$ means the electron penetration length into an infinitely thick barrier ($a\to\infty$) of the finite height $U$.
-We will do it for the case of identical ferromagnets where it is enough to calculate the local spectral densities at the boundary of one of the electrodes, say, the right one $x=a/2$.
+In this appendix we calculate the local electron spectral densities $\rho_{MM}$, $\rho_{mm}$ and $\rho_{Mm}$ (\ref{MM})--(\ref{Mm}) and spin polarization $|S_z|$ (\ref{Sz}) which enter the inelastic tunneling spectrum via coefficients $C^{AP,P}$ (\ref{C}).
+This will be done for the isolated right and left systems which are described by the boundary conditions (\ref{bound_is}) where $\lambda$ means the electron penetration length into an infinitely thick barrier ($a\to\infty$) of the finite height $U$.
+We will assume identical ferromagnets where it is enough to calculate the local spectral densities at the boundary of one of the electrodes, say, the right one $x=a/2$.
 Using the expression for the local electron spectral density in terms of the advanced and retarded Green functions (\ref{rho}), one can write

 where we introduce the eigenstates $\phi_{k_x}(x)$ in the direction perpendicular to the boundary and take into account that they must satisfy the boundary condition $\phi_{k_x}\left(\frac{a}{2}\right)=\lambda\partial_x\phi_{k_x}\left(\frac{a}{2}\right)$ (\ref{bound_is}) in order to ensure vanishing of the particle current.
 For an infinitely high barrier ($\lambda\to 0$), this boundary condition becomes a "hard wall" one and hence $\phi_{k_x}(x)=(2/L)^{1/2}\sin k_x(x-a/2)$ with $L$ being the length of the system.
 For a high enough barrier, we can still use these eigenstates in the second line in equation (\ref{rho1}) since the derivative of $\sin k_x(x-a/2)$ at the boundary is finite. $E_{M,m}(k_x,{\bf k})=\frac{\hbar^2(k^2_x+k^2)}{2m}\mp\frac{\Delta}{2}$ is the electron spectrum in the Stoner model with $\Delta$ meaning the exchange-induced spin-splitting.
 Calculating the integral in Eq. (\ref{rho1}), one finds